Instagram Model Katelyn Runck Sizzles In A Skimpy White Lace Top & Pink Leather Jacket

 The model looked smoking hot in three-slide upload.
 Katelyn wore a white top with thin spaghetti straps and a sheer lace mid-section.
 The top flaunted her toned arms, ample cleavage, and flat tummy.

 Katelyn paired the shirt with some distressed jeans and a pink leather jacket.
-The model wore the jacket off of her shoulders in the first photo and the video.
-However, in the second slide she showcased the look in its entirety.
+The model wore the jacket off her shoulders in the first photo and the video.
+However, in the second slide, she showcased the look in its entirety.

 Katelyn had her long, dark brown hair parted to the side and styled in soft curls that fell over her shoulders and down her back.
 She posed in front of a variety of flowers for the snaps, and accessorized with layered gold chains around her neck and light-colored polish on her fingernails.

 The brunette bombshell opted for a glam makeup look in the post.
 The application included defined eyebrows, thick lashes, and black eyeliner.
-She also added pink blush on her cheekbones, a glowing highlighter on her forehead, nose, and under her eyes, and a pink tint to her full lips.
+She also added pink blush on her cheekbones, a glowing highlighter on her forehead, nose, and under her eyes.
+She also added a pink tint to her full lips.

 In the caption, Katelyn asked her fans which one of the slides they liked the best.
 Meanwhile, her nearly 2 million followers showed their love for the post by clicking the like button over 25,000 times and leaving more than 1,100 comments in the span of nine hours.